Ooelaine/Ooelaine.github.io/_pages/about.md

-<span style="font-size:1.5em;">I read and write international law theories and histories, sometimes with a focused interest on China and the wider region. </span>
+I read and write international law theories and histories, sometimes with a focused interest on China and the wider region.